-We then regress the forecasting improvement by our proposed methods on the five components.
-The dependent variables are the percentage reductions of the MASE by the ADL-intra-EWC model and the ADL-intra-IC model respectively compared to the ADL-intra model for one to eight weeks forecast horizon for each SKU, e.g., as defined in equation (12) and equation (13).
-Table 8 shows the estimation results.
-We find that the component for “Randomness and trend” has positive and statistically significant effect on the dependent variable.
-For example, for the models with the dependent variables of PctRedADL-intra-EWC,i, the parameter coefficient for “Randomness and trend” is 0.26 with a p-value of smaller than 0.01.
-For the models with the dependent variables of PctRedADL-intra-IC,i, the parameter coefficient is 0.57 with a p-value of 0.01.
-This suggests that, the ADL-intra-EWC method and the ADL-intra-EWC method garner greater improvements compared to the ADL-intra models especially for the SKU’s associated with higher levels of randomness and trend (e.g., those which are more difficult to forecast and tend to exhibit a trend in product sales).
-This is possibly because the SKU’s of this type are more heavily associated with the structural change problem and forecast bias.
-We also find that the ADL-intra-IC method tends to have less improvement compared to the ADL-intra model for the SKU’s with higher proportions of outliers and higher levels of feature intensity (e.g., the parameter is -1.08 with a p-value smaller than 0.01).
-The possible explanation is that the adjustment for the forecast bias can get submerged by high sales variations which are usually ‘outliers’ and caused by the feature promotional activities.
+We then consider two regression models.
+The dependent variables are the percentage reduction of the MASE by the two proposed methods compared to the ADL-intra model, as defined in equation (12) and equation (13) respectively.
+The independent variables are the five constructed components described above.
+Table 8 shows the estimation results of the two regression models.
+The independent variable for “Randomness and trend” has positive and statistically significant effect on the dependent variable for both regression models (e.g., 0.26 with a p-value of smaller than 0.01 and 0.57 with a p-value of 0.01 respectively) .
+This suggests that the two proposed methods have greater advantages compared to the ADL-intra models for SKU’s associated with higher levels of randomness and trend (e.g., those which are more difficult to forecast and tend to exhibit a trend in product sales), possibly because products of this type tend to be more heavily influenced by structural changes and the resulting forecast bias.
+The ADL-intra-IC method tends to have less advantages compared to the ADL-intra model for SKU’s with higher proportions of outliers and higher levels of feature intensity (e.g., -1.08 with a p-value smaller than 0.01).
+A possible explanation is that the adjustment for the forecast bias may get submerged by high sales variations which are usually ‘outliers’ and caused by the feature promotional activities.
 This is also consistent with the moderate forecasting performance of the ADL-intra-IC method for the promoted forecast period.
-We also conduct the analysis for other error measures and forecast horizons and our findings are consistent.
+We also conduct the regression analysis for other error measures and forecast horizons, and we have consistent findings.

-Table 8 The estimation results for the regression model with five components as independent variables.
+Table 8 The estimation results for the two regression models